This Polish inspired, vegan beet greens vegetable soup is a refreshing and nutritious lunch idea, perfect to enjoy in spring and summer.

 I was lucky enough the other day to find beetroot with its greens still attached to it and grabbed two large bunches!
 I’ll be able to cook several dishes with it!
 I can cook this vegetarian borscht using just the beetroot, though I can also make borscht using the beet greens in addition to the beetroot.

-What herbs and extras go well with vegetarian beet greens soup
+What herbs and extras go well with vegetarian beetroot leaves soup

 This soup typically contains dill and parsley and I am using both.
 But you could use just one of these herbs or skip them altogether if you prefer.
 Use a bit of tarragon or thai basil if you like.
 This botwinka soup is delicious served with pumpernickel or rye bread.